slds157/ASD-Group2/README.md

 The ASD-Group2/src/java/uts/asd/controller has all the servlet file.
 CreateOrderServlet.java, CreatePaymentServlet.java, OrderListServlet.java, PaymentListServlet.java is written by JieKang

-The Asd-Group2/src/java/uts/asd/model/dao directory has some database configuration file, the OrderManager.java and Payment
+The Asd-Group2/src/java/uts/asd/model/dao directory has some database configuration file, the OrderManager.java and Paymentmanager.java is written by JieKang.